SchoolOfGames/SchoolOfGames.github.io/Academy2Day.md

 2. The Winnable Games activity probably was the activity the students enjoyed the most.

-3. Giving the students time to play video games, and physical games outside worked pretty well - the large helped with organization and transitions
+3. Giving the students time to play video games, and physical games outside worked pretty well.

-4. The flip book animation proved somewhat difficult, but the students though it was ineteresting.
+4. The flip book animation proved somewhat difficult, but the students thought it was ineteresting.
 Two ways to improve it would be
 + Provide actual flipbooks instead of post-it notes
 + Provide a short, specific animation for them make before asking them to make their own